Aditya8247/Bank-Management-System/README.md

-# Bank-Management-System
+# 🏦 Bank Management System (Python + MySQL)

-This is a command-line based banking application that allows users to create accounts, log in securely using passwords, and perform basic banking operations like checking balance, depositing, and withdrawing money.
-All user data is stored in a MySQL database, and the system includes input validation and password verification for security.
+A simple command-line banking system that allows users to create accounts, deposit money, withdraw funds, and check balances — with data securely stored in a MySQL database.

+---

+## 📌 Features

+- Create a new account with name, DOB, and password
+- Secure login with password verification (3 attempts)
+- Deposit and withdraw money with validation
+- Check account balance
+- Password retry mechanism and account validation
+- User-friendly messages and feedback

+---

+## 🛠 Tech Stack

+- **Language:** Python 3
+- **Database:** MySQL
+- **Libraries:** `mysql-connector-python`, `datetime`, `time`